Sun Tzu - the brilliant military strategist who we in the business world will never tire of quoting - once said:

 We believe fast and easy collaboration is a must-have for productive product discovery.

-Our software allows any team member or department to host quick meetings through a webcam, even with everyone out of the office.
+Our software allows any team member or department to host quick meetings through a webcam and screen recording, even with everyone out of the office.

 Technical demonstrations can be made into GIFs for better comprehension.